hanabi/hanabi.github.io/misc/Convention_Changes.md

 ## How is consensus determined when a proposed change is not discussed?

 * Many convention proposals are ignored or not heavily discussed.
 After a period of time, a decision will have to be made one way or the other.
-* If it is a large or potentially contentious change, then consensus is gathered manually by sending a direct message to a few of the most skilled members of the group, asking what their opinion / vote is.
+* If it is a large or potentially contentious change, then consensus is gathered manually by sending a direct message to a few of the most skilled members of the group, asking what their opinion is.
 * If it is a small change, and no-one has any strong opinions, then Zamiel will usually decide one way or the other.

 <br />